+- Serious injury to officer or citizen.

+- Felony prosecution

+- o Fatality.

-- Serious injury to officer or citizen. - Felony prosecution (suspect known or in custody). - o Fatality. - Pursuit resulting in serious or fatal injury whether officer is actually involved in the collision or not. - T.I.U shall be notified for collisions involving both on and off duty officers.
+- o Pursuit resulting in serious or fatal injury whether officer is actually

+involved in the collision or not.

+o T.I.U shall be notified for collisions involving both on and off duty officers.